Bhojrajsahu07/ETANIMOD/README.md

 - **Production Ready**: Saved model can be directly deployed
 - **Easy Integration**: Streamlit UI for demo and testing

-- ## 🚀 Solution Approach
+- ## Solution Approach

 Our approach centers on fine-tuning a pre-trained multilingual transformer model to understand the semantic relationship between search queries and category paths.

 1.  **Model Selection**: We chose **`distilbert-base-multilingual-cased`**.
 This model is ideal for the task because:
     * It has been pre-trained on a large corpus of languages, giving it a strong foundation for understanding the provided languages.
-    * [cite_start]Its multilingual nature allows it to generalize well to the languages that are not present in the training set (a zero-shot learning scenario).
+    * Its multilingual nature allows it to generalize well to the languages that are not present in the training set (a zero-shot learning scenario).
     * It is a "distilled" version of BERT, offering a great balance between high performance and computational efficiency, which is crucial for faster training and inference in a hackathon setting.

 2.  **Input Formulation**: To enable the model to compare the query and the category path, we concatenate them into a single string, separated by a special `[SEP]` token.
 This format (`query [SEP] category_path`) is standard for sentence-pair classification tasks and helps the model's attention mechanism learn the relationship between the two text segments.